PrestaShopCorp/eventstore-interconnect/README.md

 You have an example showing that [in the usecase of this project](apps/example/README.md).
 That is why it doesn't exit the process while running the example.

 **Note** that your class needs to implement the interface `SafetyNet`.

+## Auto kill

+Every 10 seconds by default, the lib will check the connection to source and dest is ok.
+If the connection does not respond in this time lapse, process will exit with 1 (the timeout here is the same as the one for writting an event (`EVENTSTORE_INTERCO_EVENT_WRITER_TIMEOUT_IN_MS`)).
+You can change the value of 10 seconds by changing the env variable `CONNECTION_LINK_CHECK_INTERVAL_IN_MS`